London Transport Museum: Museum (Covent Garden)

 The museum's main facility is located in a Victorian iron and glass building that had formed part of the Covent Garden vegetable, fruit and flower market.
 It was designed as a dedicated flower market by William Rogers in 1871 and is located between Russell Street, Tavistock Street, Wellington Street and the east side of the former market square.
 The market moved out in 1971, and the building was reopened as the London Transport Museum on 28 March 1980.
 The collection had been located at Syon Park since 1973 and before that had formed part of the British Transport Museum at Clapham.

 On 4 September 2005 the museum closed for a £22 million refurbishment designed by Bryan Avery of Avery Associates Architects to enable the expansion of the display collection to encompass the larger remit of TfL which administers all forms of public transport.
 Enhanced educational facilities were also required.
 The museum reopened on 22 November 2007.

 The entrance to the museum is from the Covent Garden Piazza.
 The museum is within walking distance from both Covent Garden Underground station and Charing Cross railway station.

+In June 2026, the museum announced a major refurbishment ahead of its fiftieth anniversary.